 Finding a good balance in life is an important piece of the puzzle and an aspect on which we actively focus.
 We are convinced that, when we can maintain a sound balance between work and private life, we perform better and are also more inspired and engaged at work.
 Achieving a good level of integration between our departments is crucial for the well-being of our employees and our company's development.
 Our employees are offered an allowance for wellness and are encouraged to undertake physical exercise and activities.
-We have an employee wellbeing group that organizes wellness activities and other much appreciated events where our employees have the opportunity to meet and interact physical exercise and activities.
+We have an employee well-being group that organises wellness activities and other much appreciated events where our employees have the opportunity to meet, interact and engage in physical exercise and activities.